danlark1/miniselect/README.md

 ![k equals 1000](benches/plots/result_comparisons_10000000_1000.png)

-Other values can be found [here](https://drive.google.com/drive/folders/1DHEaeXgZuX6AJ9eByeZ8iQVQv0ueP8XM).
+Other benchmarks can be found [here](https://drive.google.com/drive/folders/1DHEaeXgZuX6AJ9eByeZ8iQVQv0ueP8XM).

-The benchmarks for number of swaps will be obtained later.
+The benchmarks for number of swaps will be later.

 Real-world usage
 ----------------